 You can explore the differences between the Exchange Last and Exchange First structures in greater detail by clicking here.

-We set-up a special purpose entity in the form of a single member limited liability company that will be used exclusively for your reverse 1031 exchange.
-The sole purpose of this entity is to acquire and hold or "park" title to your property.
+Exeter Reverse 1031 Exchange Services, LLC will set-up a SEPARATE special purpose entity in the form of a separate single member limited liability company that will be used exclusively for your Reverse 1031 Exchange transaction.
+We NEVER EVER hold title to multiple clients' real or personal property in the same special purpose entity.
+The sole purpose of this entity is to acquire and hold or "park" legal title to your Reverse 1031 Exchange property.

 Reverse 1031 Exchange Deadlines